Man on scooter 'lucky to be alive' after falling down elevator shaft: Toronto Fire | CBC News

 A man on a motorized scooter is "lucky to be alive" after falling several stories down an elevator shaft in a downtown apartment building Thursday morning, Toronto Fire says.

-The man fell through the elevator doors on the third floor, landing in the basement of a highrise along Simcoe Street, in the area of Dundas Street and University Avenue.
+The man fell through the elevator doors on the third floor, landing in the basement of a Toronto Community Housing highrise along Simcoe Street, in the area of Dundas Street West and University Avenue.

-The man broke his leg and is now in hospital, fire officers say.
+The man broke his leg and is now in hospital, fire officals say.

 "He's lucky to be alive," said Platoon Chief Kevin Aucoin.
 "He fell about 45 to 50 feet."

-About 25 firefighters were on the scene as a team repelled into the passage to remove the scooter, and then rescue the victim using a harness, said Capt.
+About 25 firefighters were on the scene as a team rappelled into the passage to remove the scooter, and then rescued the victim using a harness, said Capt.
 Adrian Ratushniak.

-"The scooter may have broken some of his fall," Aucoin said, who says the man was conscious but in a lot of pain.
-The man has a compound fracture in one of his legs, he added.
+"The scooter may have broken some of his fall," Aucoin said, adding the man was conscious but in a lot of pain.
+The man has a compound fracture in one of his legs, he noted.

-The man was trapped in the elevator shaft for about 15 minutes after fire crews received the call around 10:30 a.m.
+The man was trapped in the elevator shaft for about 15 minutes after fire crews received the call around 10:30 a.m., said Ratushniak.

 An investigation is underway and an inspector will assess why the elevator shaft was accessible to the public.